Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \subsection{SAE on MNIST data}

-This setup is evaluated on MNIST ($10$k test samples, $60$k training samples).
-We use a Gemma-Scope-style SAE \citep{lieberum2024gemma} to obtain a sparse concept vector $\smash{\hat{\Phi}(x_i)}$ for each image $x_i \in \mathcal{D}_{\mathrm{MNIST}}$.
-The only conceptual difference to regular applications of SAEs is that our encoder has a convolutional architecture, i.e., is LeNet-like~\citep{lenet-mnist} and maps each image to a representation vector $\Psi(x_i) \in \mathbb{R}^{d_2}$ with $d_2 = 256$, which is then lifted to a sparse concept vector $\smash{\hat{\Phi}(x_i)}$.
+We evaluate the SAE setup on the MNIST dataset ($10$k test samples, $60$k training samples).
+To obtain a sparse concept vector $\smash{\hat{\Phi}(x_i)}$ for each image $x_i \in \mathcal{D}_{\mathrm{MNIST}}$, we employ a Gemma-Scope-style SAE \citep{lieberum2024gemma}.
+The only conceptual difference from regular SAE applications is that our encoder has a convolutional architecture, i.e., it is LeNet-like~\citep{lenet-mnist} and maps each image to a representation vector $\Psi(x_i) \in \mathbb{R}^{d_2}$ with $d_2 = 256$, which is then lifted to a sparse concept vector $\smash{\hat{\Phi}(x_i)}$.
 However, the decoder is still \emph{linear} to force linearity of the concept space.
 We also directly reconstruct the inputs, i.e., images $x$, which means that reconstruction error takes the following form: